Currently only shipping to Australia and New Zealand

 Looms tend to be either round, oval or rectangular and most consist of one or two frames with upright pegs.
 Each peg holds a stitch, to create new rows of knitting the yarn is wrapped around or across the pegs and the existing stitch is hooked and looped over the yarn to form a new stitch.

 Loom knitting is gaining in popularity as it is a quick and easy form of knitting.
-Although many people tend to think loom knitting is limited to stocking stitch, with a bit of imagination and experimentation you can use a knitting loom or frame to do any of the traditional knitting styles.
+Although many people tend to think knitting on a loom is limited to stocking stitch, with a bit of imagination and experimentation you can use a knitting loom or frame to do any of the traditional knitting styles.

 There are three main types of knitting looms that you can use, a round loom, a rake or a knitting board.